 - People arrested for DUI who reported consuming their last drink in a bar or restaurant: decrease of 26.5% in intervention settings, compared with control settings.

 - The other study found inconsistent and statistically nonsignificant results for outcomes assessing overservice and alcohol-impaired driving (Washington state).

 - Overall, several results pointed in a comparable direction.
 The estimated effects on the most reliable health outcomes—those related to DUI—showed beneficial effects in both studies.

 These results were based on a systematic review of all available studies, conducted on behalf of the Task Force by a team of specialists in systematic review methods, and in research, practice and policy related to excessive alcohol consumption.

-Task Force on Community Preventive Services.Recommendations on dram shop liability and overservice law enforcement initiatives to prevent excessive alcohol consumption and related harms.
+Task Force on Community Preventive Services.Recommendations on dram shop liability and overservice law enforcement initiatives to prevent excessive alcohol consumption and related harms [PDF - 62 kB].
 Am J Prev Med 2011;41(3):344-6.

-- Promotional materials about Preventing Excessive Alcohol Consumption
+More promotional materials for Community Guide reviews about Preventing Excessive Alcohol Consumption.

 The findings and conclusions on this page are those of the Community Preventive Services Task Force and do not necessarily represent those of CDC.